Jjin

 Can I use Jjin to learn Hangul as a beginner?

 Yes.
-The app includes Hangul support and makes it part of the broader Korean learning flow instead of isolating it completely.
+The app includes Hangul support and an audio chart for core Korean consonant and vowel pairings, then makes reading part of the broader learning flow.

 Do I need to finish Hangul before learning phrases?